Work in London as a Paramedic

 The scope of clinical practice in the UK is similar to that of Australia.
-Of course there are some differences in their National Scope of Practice, however these are covered in an induction course where new paramedics are soon familiarised with the LAS NHS CPG’s.
+Of course there are some differences in their National Scope of Practice, however, these are covered in an induction course where new paramedics are familiarised with the LAS NHS CPG’s.

 LAS clinical guidelines are managed by the Joint Royal Colleges Ambulance Liaison Committee and are referred to as JRCALC.
 They provide guidance for UK Paramedics, although the principles are applicable to the work of all pre-hospital clinicians.

 You can also get the phone APP here: https://icpg.co.uk/

 UK Paramedic Registration

 As a practising health care clinician in the UK you are also required to be registered with the UK Health and Care Professions Council (HCPC).

 The HCPC set the standards for professionals’ education and training and practice as well as keep a register of professionals, known as ‘registrants’, who meet the required standards.

 Registration can take anywhere from a couple of weeks to 2-3 months.

 London Ambulance Service values

 Respectful – Caring for our patients and each other with compassion and empathy.
 Championing equality and diversity.
 Acting fairly.